Jamie xx

 James Thomas Smith (born 28 October 1988), known professionally as Jamie xx, is an English musician, DJ, record producer, and remixer.
 He is known for both his solo work and as a member of the indie pop band the xx.

 He has been described as a "driving force" behind the xx, contributing to the group's significant commercial and critical success.
 As a solo artist, he has been recognised with a 2015 Mercury Prize nomination, and a 2016 Grammy Award for Best Dance/Electronic Album nomination for In Colour.

 Career

 2006–2009

 Smith was born in London on 28 October 1988.
 His musical career began in 2006 when he joined the xx accompanying old schoolmates Romy Madley Croft, Oliver Sim, and Baria Qureshi of the Elliott School in London, notable for alumni including Hot Chip, Burial, and Four Tet.
+He was given a MPC for his 18th birthday, which he used in the xx.
+Smith joined the xx in 2006, a year after the band formed.

-He first used the stage name Jamie xx in July 2009 in a promotional mix for the band's debut album xx released on the FACT magazine mix series.
+Smith first used the stage name Jamie xx in July 2009 in a promotional mix for the band's debut album xx released on the FACT magazine mix series.
 The mixtape was compiled by Jamie Smith and featured, amongst others, four tracks credited to Jamie xx – one self-production and three remixes.
 The xx album went on to become platinum in the UK.
 Afterward, Smith went on to do more remix work for artists like Florence + The Machine, Adele, Jack Peñate and Glasser.